On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Mixing Time of MALA

-Our mixing time bound has a linear dependence (modulo logarithmic term) on the condition number $\kappa={\rho_2}/{\rho_1}$.
-While among previous studies, the best condition number dependence for MALA under strong convexity is ${\rho_2^{{4}/{3}}}/{\rho_1^{{3}/{2}}}$~\citep{pmlr-v134-chewi21a}.
-Note that the gradient descent (without acceleration) for optimizing a strongly convex function also has a complexity linear in the conditional number, suggesting our result to be tight.
+Our mixing time bound has a linear dependence (modulo logarithmic term) on the condition number $\kappa={\rho_2}/{\rho_1}$, which matches the best condition number dependence for MALA under strong convexity~\citep{wu2022minimax} and we show the tightness of the condition number dependence in Theorem~\ref{thmala:lower} of Appendix~\ref{app:lower}.
 Moreover, by introducing preconditioning matrix $\wt I$, a small condition number can be obtained once $\wt I$ acts as a reasonable estimator to $J^{-1}$, which will lead to a faster mixing time when $J$ is ill-conditioned.
 On the other hand, assume $\kappa$ is bounded above by an $(n,d)$-independent constant and

 we have $\tau_{\rm mix}(\varepsilon,\mu_0)\leq C_1\, d^{\frac{1}{3}}\log (\frac{\log M_0}{\varepsilon})$.
 This upper bound matches the lower bound proved in~\cite{pmlr-v134-chewi21a} that the mixing time of MALA for sampling from the standard Gaussian target is at least $\m O(d^{\frac{1}{3}})$, and it improves the warming parameter dependence from $\log M_0$ to $\log(\log M_0)$ compared with the upper bound proved in~\cite{pmlr-v134-chewi21a}.
-Therefore, in order to attain the best achievable mixing time $\m O(d^{\frac{1}{3}})$, we need to find a initial distribution $\mu_0$ that is close to $\pi_{n}$, so that the warming parameter $M_0$ can be controlled.
-For $\pi_{n}$ that is close to a Gaussian, it is natural to use the Gaussian distribution $N_d(\wh \theta,n^{-1}\wt I)$ constrained on a compact set as the initialization $\mu_0$.
-The following lemma provides an upper bound to the corresponding warming parameter $M_0$. \begin{lemma}[\bf Warming parameter control] For any compact set $K\subset \mb R^d$, the initial distribution as
+Therefore, in order to attain the best achievable mixing time $\m O(d^{\frac{1}{3}})$, we need to find a initial distribution $\mu_0$ that is close to $\pi_{n}$, so that the warming parameter $M_0$ can be controlled. { For a generic log-concave distribution, it has been shown that a warm start with warming parameter $M_0$ polynomial in $d$ can be obtained with $d^{\frac{1}{2}}$ complexity, as demonstrated by~\cite{altschuler2023faster}.
+However, efficiently obtaining a poly($d$) warm start for general non-log-concave sampling problems is infeasible.
+Fortunately, in our Bayesian posterior sampling context, although $\pi_{n}$ may not be log-concave, large sample asymptotic theory (refer to Section~\ref{sec:application}, for instance) ensures that $\pi_{n}$ is approximately Gaussian.
+Therefore, using the Gaussian distribution $N_d(\wh \theta,n^{-1}\wt I)$, constrained on a compact set, as the initialization $\mu_0$, is a natural choice.
+To support this initialization scheme, the following lemma provides an upper bound for the corresponding warming parameter $M_0$.} \begin{lemma}[\bf Warming parameter control] Suppose Condition A is satisfied.
+For any compact set $K\subset \mb R^d$, the initial distribution as

 is $M_0$-warm with respect to $\pi_{n}$, where

 \end{lemma}